-It was this ruling that saw Nevada State Prison take the unprecedented step of opening an inmate-run casino called The Bull Pen in 1932.
-This was something that had never been done before, and would never be replicated in US penal history.
+It was this ruling that saw Nevada State Prison take the unprecedented step of opening an inmate-run casino known as the “Bullpen” in 1932.

 A Legitimate Operation?

-Now, your first thought on hearing about a casino run in a prison is probably that things must have descended into chaos.
+Now, your first thought on hearing about a casino run in a prison is probably that things must have quickly descended into chaos.

-A wide range of classic casino table games were available for inmates to wager on.
-Blackjack, craps, poker, gin rummy, and sports betting were all part of the casino betting options.
-The theory behind the casino was that it would keep the prisoners busy and out of trouble.
+During this time a wide range of casino games were available for inmates to wager on, including blackjack, craps, poker, gin rummy, and even sports betting – the theory being that a casino would keep the prisoners busy and out of trouble.

-Why Did It Close?
+Why Did The Bullpen Close?

-Hocker had come in from the Californian prison system to run Nevada State Prison.
-He had come from a region with contrasting ideals to those in place in the Silver State.
-It was obvious that he saw no benefit in maintaining a pro-gambling atmosphere within the prison.
+At the time, the California prison system had different ideals to those in place in the Silver State and it was obvious that he saw no benefit in maintaining a pro-gambling atmosphere within the prison.

 “I think gambling in prison is a degradation, and it’s certainly not constructive.
 We’re trying to replace it with constructive, wholesome activities that will contribute to a decent, healthful state of mind,” Hocker said at the time.

-Speculation was rife at the time that a prison riot caused by a disagreement in the casino had led legislators to introduce a bill to close it.
+Speculation was rife at the time that a prison riot – caused by a disagreement in the casino – had led to legislators introducing a bill to close it.